 Applicants with predicted law degree awards and GDL classifications will require a reference in support of their application from a nominated academic referee who is familiar with their work and is able to provide an accurate assessment of their undergraduate degree award or GDL classification.
 The ICCA is unable to take into account references provided by members of the applicant’s family and friends.
 Please note that for administrative reasons, references must be provided by the closing date for applications (12pm on Friday 10 January 2020) and it will be the responsibility of the applicant and referee to ensure this date is met.
 Details of your academic referee and their academic email address are entered into the applications portal which opens on 9 December 2019.
 Please ensure in good time that your referee is aware the reference must be provided by the closing date for applications.

-Students who have already been awarded their degree or GDL but have attained either a lower second award (2:2) or GDL pass will not be considered to have met the minimum academic entry requirements unless in either case mitigating circumstances apply.
+Students who have already received their law degree award or GDL (or equivalent qualification) classification but have attained either a lower second award (2:2) or GDL pass will not be considered to have met the minimum academic entry requirements unless in either case mitigating circumstances apply.
 Applicants who did not achieve this minimum degree award or GDL classification and consider that they would have done but for mitigating circumstances, may apply to the ICCA for the exercise of discretion to disapply the minimum degree award or GDL classification requirement in their individual case.
-Please note, however, that the BSB retains the authority to deal with the ‘applications for discretion’ and the ‘reactivation of stale qualifications’ and this will be handled by the BSB’s Authorisations team.
-Current details of this process and application forms can be found in Part 2A of the Bar Qualification Manual.
+Please read our mitigating circumstances guidance.

 The criteria for discretion to be exercised concerning mitigating circumstances are: (i) there is clear evidence that the student is academically of upper second class quality (for students who have taken an acceptable law degree) or of Commendation or Distinction quality (for students who have taken the GDL) overall; and (ii) there is clear evidence of a temporary cause which prevented the student from fulfilling their full academic potential, which has not already been considered by their course provider in the award of their degree.
 The ICCA will require an academic reference and evidence in support of your application for mitigating circumstances.
-Mitigating circumstances are applied for during the application process where guidance will be provided.
+Mitigating circumstances are applied for during the application process.

 Please note that mitigating circumstances can only be taken into account for candidates who have already received their law degree award or GDL award.
 In all other cases, the ICCA understands that circumstances beyond an applicant’s control may detrimentally affect their academic progress and therefore have an adverse impact on an application.
 In such instances, the ICCA expects applicants to have taken appropriate action to ensure the relevant examination bodies have allowed for such circumstances.